Prospect of no jab, no visa for Australian Open tennis stars | Sports-Games

 - Australia

-Tennis players who haven't received a COVID-19 vaccination are unlikely to get a visa to enter the country for the Australian Open in Melbourne in January, according to the political leader of the state which hosts the season-opening major.
+Elite tennis players are being urged to get a COVID-19 vaccination or risk missing the Australian Open next January.

-Victoria state Premier Daniel Andrews has already introduced a vaccine mandate for professional athletes competing in domestic sports leagues and people working in some industries including health.
-On Tuesday, he increased the pressure on tennis players traveling from abroad.
+Victoria Premier Daniel Andrews, whose state hosts the season-opening major at Melbourne Park, has already introduced a vaccine mandate for professional athletes competing in domestic sports leagues and people working in some industries.
+On Tuesday, he increased the pressure on tennis players travelling from abroad.

-"I don't think any unvaccinated tennis player is going to get a visa to come into this country," Andrews said.
-"If they did get a visa, they'd probably have to quarantine for a couple of weeks when no other players will have to.
+''I don't think any unvaccinated tennis player is going to get a visa to come into this country,'' Andrews said. ''If they did get a visa, they'd probably have to quarantine for a couple of weeks when no other players will have to.''
+Australia's federal Immigration Minister Alex Hawke said the policy for all incoming arrivals, including international athletes, will be the same.

+''Our health advice is that when we open the borders everyone that comes to Australia will have to be double-vaccinated,'' Hawke told the Australian Broadcasting Corp. early Wednesday.

 Some players, including men's No. 1 Novak Djokovic, have advocated that the decision to get the vaccine should be a personal choice.
 Others, including Andy Murray, have said it should be mandated for the good of the majority.

-At the U.S. Open, which ended Sept.
+''I have a message to everyone who wishes to visit Australia, you'll need to be double vaccinated,'' Hawke told the ABC. ''That's a universal application, not just to tennis players.''
+At the US Open, which ended Sept.
 12, spectators had to show proof of at least one dose of a COVID-19 vaccine to attend matches, although players weren't required to get a shot.

-Victoria Azarenka, a two-time Australian Open champion and three-time runner-up at the U.S. Open, though sent a mixed message.
-She reached the U.S. Open final in 2020 when there were no fans allowed.
+Victoria Azarenka, a two-time Australian Open champion and three-time runner-up at the US Open, thought that sent a mixed message.
+She reached the US Open final in 2020, when there were no fans allowed.

 Ahead of the Australian Open earlier this year, all players had to quarantine for two weeks and be regularly tested under Australia's strict regulations on COVID-19 measures.